OpenMeteoData/meteo-france-models/documentation/en/docs/index.md

 ## Licence

-**Both original and new data is Licensed under [French Government Open Licence](https://github.com/etalab/licence-ouverte/blob/master/open-licence.md)**
+**Both original and new data are Licensed under [French Government Open Licence](license.md)**

-Our work is based on open-data from Météo-France, but we are not affiliated or endorsed by Météo-France.
+Our work is based on open-data from Météo-France, but we are not affiliated or endorsed by Météo-France by any way.

 ## Updates notifications